CodySweeny/MacOSPatchManagement/README.md

 <u>Cody's To Do List:</u><br>
 [X] Add Logic to check waiting room first for file before proceeding with nag.<br>
-[ ] Smart group for all approved updates so that the nag doesn't have to be scoped per update.
+[ ] Smart group for all approved updates so that the nag doesn't have to be scoped per update.<br>
-[X] Self Service Mode to disable deferrals
+[X] Self Service Mode to disable deferrals<br>
-[X] Deferral countdown
+[X] Deferral countdown<br>
-[ ] Add jamfHelper prompt to say no updates are available when self service mode is set to true
+[ ] Add jamfHelper prompt to say no updates are available when self service mode is set to true<br>